 Part of what makes Fitzgerald such a skilled writer is that he threads the needle between realistic writing and literary writing.
 Gatsby’s fumbling dialogue is realistic because everyone knows what it’s like to get nervous and trip over our own words.
 At the same time, Fitzgerald keeps the dialogue short and to the point, which moves the plot along.

 Another great inspiration for dialogue is Ernest Hemingway.
 Hemingway’s a master of sparse dialogue.
-While your own dialogue doesn’t have to be as sparse as Hemingway’s was, the famous author shows us how much you can say without saying much.
+As you’ll see, Heh keeps dialogue tags and lets the words speak for themselves.
+While your dialogue doesn’t have to be as sparse as Hemingway’s was, the famous author shows us how much you can say without saying much.
 This is especially true in this passage from his short story “Hills Like White Elephants,” in which a man and a woman discuss whether the woman should abort their baby:

 “Well,” the man said, “if you don’t want to you don’t have to.
 I wouldn’t have you do it if you didn’t want to.
 But I know it’s perfectly simple.”